Before we begin

 The basics that calibrate every reference range to your body.

-Optional A few more details that sharpen the read
+A few details that sharpen how we read your numbers.

 Chapter 2

 Every prescription and over-the-counter drug.
-Don't forget creams & serums (hair-loss, hydrocortisone, hormone creams), inhalers, nasal sprays, injections, patches, birth control, weight-loss shots, and acid reducers — patients almost always leave these off, and they quietly change lab results.
+Don't forget creams & serums (hair-loss, hydrocortisone, hormone creams), inhalers, nasal sprays, injections, patches, birth control, weight-loss shots, and acid reducers.

 Chapter 3